pieroproietti/penguins-eggs/sourceforge/files/Packages/ALPINE/README.md

 # AlpineLinux

-I have not yet been able to get my packages accepted on AlpineLinux, at any rate pending success, you can find them here.
+I have not yet been able to get my [packages](https://gitlab.alpinelinux.org/pieroproietti/aports/) accepted on AlpineLinux, pending approval, you can find them here.

 ![](https://www.alpinelinux.org/alpinelinux-logo.svg)